RiccardoBianc/QueryAGT/README.md

+Note that the syntax for entities is analogous to the syntax in [1].
-Then, we can execute the following command, that declares Q1 as a process, M as a queue and S as session.
+Then, we declare Q1 as a process, M as a queue and S as session by typing